Princegupta101/Learning-Management-System/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization (using JWT)
 - Course creation, modification, and deletion
-- Content upload and management using Cloudinary
+- Content upload and management via Cloudinary
-- User enrollment in courses
+- User enrollment in courses and progress tracking
-- Course progress tracking
 - Interactive user interface using React and Tailwind CSS
-- Subscription management with Razorpay
+- Subscription management with Razorpay (for premium content)

 ## Installation